tc45/ansible-demos/README.md

 - Python v3.8+
 - Ansible-galaxy collections
     - ansible.network
-    - cisco.ios
+    - cisco.ios:==3.3.2
-    - cisco.nxos
+    - cisco.nxos:==4.0.0

 Once logged in you may continue with the lab.

 ### DevBox interaction

-The sandbox provides us with the DebBox which is used for programmatic interaction with the network devices.
+The sandbox provides us with the DevBox which is used for programmatic interaction with the network devices.
 As of this writing, the DevBox is running CentOs with Python 3.6.8 and Ansible 2.9.
 Login details via SSH for the DevBox are listed below.